What that actually means in practice

 - Reprice, automate, or exit poor-fit profiles

-A senior fractional CMO does not solve CAC payback by asking for “better campaigns.”
-We rebuild the commercial system around the customers that deserve CAC in the first place.
+A fractional CMO does not solve CAC payback by asking for "better campaigns."
+The job is to rebuild the commercial system around the customers that deserve CAC in the first place.

 That means inspecting the full path from first touch to cash recovery: